atmoscloud/yangtian/_projects/3_project.md

   </div>
 </div>

 Even at 250m, the E3SM-SCREAM cannot reproduce the second pulse of precipitation, and denoted by a lacking of congestus clouds.
+Similar issues are also observed in other high resolution regional climate models. {% cite dominguez2023hydroclimate %}

 <div class="row justify-content-center my-3">
   <div class="col-md-9 text-center">